Frequently Asked Questions

 Following a disaster, we are frequently asked if we need assistance at the disaster site.
 While we appreciate the genuine concern and compassion of our supporters, we do not provide opportunities for volunteers to become involved in the initial stages of disaster relief.
 It takes a range of logistical support, leadership, experience and disaster training to lead a volunteer group, and sending volunteers into the impacted area can put additional pressure on already-strained resources.

 Unfortunately, Episcopal Relief & Development does not accept unsolicited proposals.
-We primarily support Anglican and Episcopal Church agencies in their global and local humanitarian activities.
-We aim to strengthen the Church's position as an agent of development by providing funds, training and technical assistance to support programs that achieve strategic goals.
+We primarily support Anglican and Episcopal Church agencies and selected ecumenical and local NGOs in their global and local humanitarian activities.
+We aim to strengthen the Church’s position as an agent of development by providing funds, training and technical assistance to support programs that achieve strategic goals.
 For more information on how we work, please visit What We Do.

 We maintain the highest standards of accountability and are committed to using all donations appropriately and effectively to support programs that have a demonstrated impact on poverty, hunger and disease.
 Visit the Financials page to learn more.